Quartz clock: History

 which is now honored with IEEE Milestone.
 The Astron had a quartz oscillator with a frequency of 8,192 Hz and was accurate to 0.2 seconds per day, 5 seconds per month, or 1 minute per year.
 The Astron was released less than a year prior to the introduction of the Swiss Beta 21, which was developed by 16 Swiss Watch manufacturers and used by Rolex, Patek and Omega in their electroquartz models.
 These first quartz watches were quite expensive and marketed as luxury watches.
 The inherent accuracy and eventually achieved low cost of production have resulted in the proliferation of quartz clocks and watches since that time.

 Girard-Perregaux introduced the Caliber 350 in 1971, with an advertised accuracy within about 0.164 seconds per day, which had a quartz oscillator with a frequency of 32,768 Hz, which was faster than previous quartz watch movements and has since become the oscillation frequency used by most quartz clocks.
 The introduction during the 1970s of metal–oxide–semiconductor (MOS) integrated circuits allowed a 12-month battery life from a single coin cell when driving either a mechanical Lavet-type stepping motor, a smooth sweeping non-stepping motor, or a liquid-crystal display (in an LCD digital watch).
 Light-emitting diode (LED) displays for watches have become rare due to their comparatively high battery consumption.
 These innovations made the technology suitable for mass market adoption.
 In laboratory settings atomic clocks had replaced quartz clocks as the basis for precision measurements of time and frequency, resulting in International Atomic Time.

 By the 1980s, quartz technology had taken over applications such as kitchen timers, alarm clocks, bank vault time locks, and time fuzes on munitions, from earlier mechanical balance wheel movements, an upheaval known in watchmaking as the quartz crisis.

 Quartz timepieces have dominated the wristwatch and domestic clock market since the 1980s.
 Because of the high Q factor and low-temperature coefficient of the quartz crystal, they are more accurate than the best mechanical timepieces, and the elimination of all moving parts and significantly lower sensitivity to disturbances from external causes like magnetism and shock makes them more rugged and eliminates the need for periodic maintenance.

 Standard 'Watch' or Real-time clock (RTC) crystal units have become cheap mass-produced items on the electronic parts market.

+Since the 1980s, radio clocks are available, which use radio signals for their synchronization.
+Such clocks change automatically from standard time to daylight saving time.
+As these radio signals are transmitted in most cases in the longwave range, such devices can also work at places where radio reception conditions are poor.

 With the proliferation of the Internet, consumer timekeeping devices (e.g. smartphones and smartwatches) may now automatically synchronize their internal clocks via automated protocols (e.g. network time protocol) to atomic clock time servers.